mindmorass/cdktf-hcl-module-demo/README.md

 ---

-**🎉 This demonstrates that CDKTF and traditional Terraform can work together seamlessly, enabling organizations to adopt modern infrastructure-as-code practices without disrupting existing workflows.**
+**This demonstrates that CDKTF and traditional Terraform can work together seamlessly, enabling organizations to adopt modern infrastructure-as-code practices without disrupting existing workflows.**